osallou/build-debian-cloud/plugins/vagrant/README.md

 ====================

 The VirtualBox provider creates a vdi file.
-To get a vmdk file required by Vagrant, simply use the convert_image plugin:
+To get a vmdk file required by Vagrant, simply add to the manifest the convert_image plugin:

                 "convert_image": {
                         "enabled": true,